|

 For me, "growth is good" has never made any more sense than "cancer is good".
 The kind of growth matters.
 More consumption.
 Well, first-world people are supposedly getting fatter and fatter in ever larger numbers.
 That sure is growth.
 I don't see what's good about it.

-How to survive the recession, go about managing downturn?
+go about managing downturn?
 If you're lucky, you can cut down on costs and increase satisfaction.
 If you're very lucky, if you have enough to get by (as some people do), you can have time away from paid work recharging yourself, having time to do something other than work.
 Alternative economics: less is more.

 What's an economic depression?
 Economic depression definition: it's when people have a lot less than they had - and want (or need) more.
 Often there are economic hardships linked to a downturn or a shrink in the economy.
 Jobs are lost - shrinkage means there's less money to spend, and of course it isn't that everyone gets a little less.
 Instead some people are cut from the work system.
 That can turn into a downward economic spiral with less and less money to be spent, meaning more and more loss of jobs.
 Economic meltdown, sometimes combined with massive inflation.